great-expectations/great_expectations/docs/docusaurus/docs/oss/get_started/get_started_with_gx_and_databricks.md

 <Prerequisites>

-- A complete Databricks setup including a running Databricks cluster with an attached notebook
+- A complete Databricks setup, including a running Databricks cluster with an attached notebook
 - Access to [DBFS](https://docs.databricks.com/dbfs/index.html)

 </Prerequisites>